After the success of our Summer Special Collection, we have re-introduce the Free Collection for Autumn/ Winter!

 * 100% of donated computers and monitors that pass our stringent quality tests are provided to not-for-profit organisations in the developing world.

-* We fully asset track all equipment donated to us, through to where it goes in a developing country.
+* We fully bar-code all equipment donated to us, through to where it goes in a developing country.

 * We offer unrivalled CSR and PR benefits and can provide you with stories and photos for internal or external publicity.